Causes of Hypothyroidism

-Also called “Hashi’s” or “thyroiditis“, this is an organ-specific autoimmune disorder in which one’s immune system attacks its own thyroid cells, causing inflammation and destruction, eventually resulting in hypothyroid.
-In many cases a goiter develops because of the inflammation, but sometimes the thyroid gland can actually shrink.
+Also called “Hashi’s” or “Hashimoto’s thyroiditis“, this is an organ-specific autoimmune disorder in which one’s immune system attacks your own thyroid cells, causing inflammation and destruction, soon or eventually resulting in hypothyroid.
+In many cases, a goiter develops because of the inflammation, but sometimes the thyroid gland can actually shrink.
 Patients with Hashi’s can vacillate between hypo (as thyroid is less effective) and hyper (as thyroid hormones dump into blood and cells).
-There is a genetic predisposition to autoimmune disease, so if you have one, you are more at risk to have others, including Hashi’s thyroiditis.
+There is a genetic predisposition to autoimmune disease, so if you have one, you are more at risk to have others, on top of having Hashi’s.